Create a Letterpress Effect with CSS Text-Shadow

 text-shadow: 0px 2px 3px #555;

 To create the letterpress effect, we need to add a shadow that’s lighter than the colour of the text to ensure the effect works correctly.
 Here we’re using #555555 against the darker #222222 text colour.
-A 2px vertical offset and very subtle blurriness helps give the exact appearance we’re after.
+A 2px vertical offset and very subtle blurriness help give the exact appearance we’re after.

 Simple!
 Check out the example to see it for yourself.
 Don’t forget, users with rubbish unsupporting browsers will only see the plain text, without the cool shadow awesomeness, so use it wisely.